======================================================================

 conductive coating on glass substrates in electroluminescent panels.

-Indium tin oxide is used as a light filter in low-pressure
+Indium tin oxide is used as an infrared radiation filter in

-sodium-vapor lamps.
-The infrared radiation is reflected back into the
+low-pressure sodium-vapor lamps.
+The infrared radiation is reflected

-lamp, which increases the temperature within the tube and improves the
+back into the lamp, which increases the temperature within the tube

 Indium has many semiconductor-related applications.
 Some indium